2ndSightLab/ai-tracker/awswishlist.md

 🟠 Kiro or model keeps adding wory token wasting comemtns to files.
 All my requiremstns are in readme.
 I have a eruqiremnt to add a single lien to each file referencing the readme.
 Kiro or the model keep breaking that rule repeatedly wasting my tokens in the first place to write it and in the second place multiple times to fix it.
 Please make that stop.

+🟠 Would like simply to have a --no-banner flag for no banner in no-interactive mode.

+🟠 Having problems getting my agents to work correclty unless I use --classic mode.
+Why.
+What changed?
+I need to look into this more but I'm not able to get no-agent mode working correctly unless I'm in classic mode so far.
+Also my entire agent frameowrk doesn't work with the TUI.